XplorerDiaz/GAN-Generated-Image-Detector/README.md

 - `dct_heatmap(image_path)`: A function that converts the input image into its corresponding DCT heatmap for analysis and visualization.
 - `models/`: Directory containing the models used for classification.

+## Dataset

+I used this dataset from kaggle https://www.kaggle.com/datasets/muzzwalvanshikreddy/deepfake

 ## Usage